enovella/enovella.github.io/_posts/2017-04-31-android-owasp-crackmes-level-1.md

 **My Solution:**

-This challenge can be solved in many different ways.
-Though, I decided to approach it in dynamic way by performing dynamic binary instrumentation with `Frida`.
+This challenge can be solved in so many different ways.
+Though, I decided to approach it in a dynamic way by performing dynamic binary instrumentation (DBI) with `Frida`.

 ```java
 Java.perform(function () {